 These benefits take some of the burden off HR but are mostly hype.
 Trendsetters pushed gamification hard due to its unique experiential elements, but now that it’s had time to sink in, its flaws are exposed.

 One of the biggest issues with gamification is that it simply takes too much time and removes employees from a productive mindset in exchange for more thorough training.
-Not all employees may need this training, but for the purposes of competition, there must be a variety of participants, which also makes sense if you’re trying to get as much ROI from your gamification investment as possible.
+Not all employees may need this training, but for competition, there must be a variety of participants, which also makes sense if you’re trying to get as much ROI from your gamification investment as possible.

-Time-Crunched Employees Exasperated by Games
+Time-crunched Employees Exasperated by Games